itplr-kosit/xml-mutate/doc/spec.md

 Externalisieren von mutator "content" (da womit ein  mutator arbeiten soll) in externe files a la yaml etc

 [Documentation of available Mutators](../doc/mutator.md).

 ## Features

 * Generate persisted mutations i.e. files of mutations
 * Check valid mutator declarations
-* mutators can be written in XSLT
+* Mutators can be written in XSLT

-## Architecture/Design
+## Run Modes

-There are three app runtime modes:
+There are four app runtime modes:

 1. Generate mutations mode (the default): Generate mutations only
-2. Test and generate mutations mode: Generate mutations and test the resulting instances
+2. Generate mutations and test expectations mode: Generate mutations and test the resulting instances if they meet expectations
-3. Check mode: Check that xmute instructions are syntactically correct and exectuable
+3. Check mode: Check that xmute instructions are syntactically correct and executable

 ### Mutation mode